dmnelson/winston/README.md

 # Winston

 [Constraint Satisfaction Problem](http://en.wikipedia.org/wiki/Constraint_satisfaction_problem) (CSP) implementation for Ruby.
-It provides a useful way to solve problems like resource allocation or planning though a set of constraints.
+It provides a useful way to solve problems like resource allocation or planning through a set of constraints.

 The most common example of usage for CSPs is probably the game [Sudoku](http://en.wikipedia.org/wiki/Sudoku).